 Way back in March of 2011, AWS announced the release of Dedicated Instances, which allows organizations to launch EC2 instances on dedicated infrastructure.
+This led to a lot of questions about AWS Dedicated Instances vs Dedicated Hosting.
 Typically, when an EC2 instance is launched in a VPC, the virtualized infrastructure is built from a pool of shared resources (e.g., CPU units) that is in use by all customers within a given Availability Zone.
 When an instance is turned off or terminated, those resources are then released back into the shared pool of available resources.
 This violates compliance regulations, such as the Health Insurance Portability and Accountability Act (HIPAA), for example, which requires completely dedicated infrastructure for any instances that process Protected Health Information (PHI).

 Why Dedicated Hosts?

 If Dedicated Instances already allow for compliance and increased performance, then what is the purpose of Dedicated Hosts, which were released more recently in November of 2015?
-Let’s start with the technical differences.
+Let’s start with the technical difference between Dedicated Instances and Dedicated Hosts.
 The AWS docs are not sufficiently clear on what the real differences are.
 The best summary found in the docs is:

 “An important difference between a Dedicated Host and a Dedicated Instance is that a Dedicated Host gives you additional visibility and control over how instances are placed on a physical server, and you can consistently deploy your instances to the same physical server over time.”